lakshaykaushik5/tictactoe/README.md

 # tictactoe
-A simple tic tac toe game
-use your num pad to place X and O
+A simple tic tac toe game.
+Use your num pad to place X and O

 run : ```python3 tictactoe.py```